DanielMinan/RAMP-RT/README.md

 These real samples serve as an important validation subset for ML classifiers and filter benchmarking.

-**Intended Use**
+## **Intended Use**

-Intended Use

-RAMP-RT is designed for advanced research in:

-radar signal processing and nonlinear filtering

-machine learning classification of ballistic projectiles

-estimation and tracking of launch and impact points

-benchmarking of counter-battery radar algorithms

-fusion of kinematic and RCS-based features
+RAMP-RT is designed for advanced research in: Radar signal processing and nonlinear filtering, machine learning classification of ballistic projectiles, estimation and tracking of launch and impact points, benchmarking of counter-battery radar algorithms and fusion of kinematic and RCS-based features

 Example Applications

-Training and evaluating classifiers capable of distinguishing rockets, artillery shells, and mortar rounds from radar-derived features
+- Training and evaluating classifiers capable of distinguishing rockets, artillery shells, and mortar rounds from radar-derived features

-Benchmarking Kalman filter variants under uncertain aerodynamic conditions
+- Benchmarking Kalman filter variants under uncertain aerodynamic conditions

-Developing integrated pipelines for simultaneous classification and ballistic estimation
+- Developing integrated pipelines for simultaneous classification and ballistic estimation

-Supporting data-driven studies in WLR performance modeling and sensor fusion ]
+- Supporting data-driven studies in WLR performance modeling and sensor fusion

 **Contact**
 For questions or requests (access to raw logs, provenance details, endorsement for use in publications): [minan.daniel@ime.eb.br]